FORM CRS Customer Relationship Summary

 We provide financial planning, consulting, insurance, trustee and investment advisory services to individuals and entities.
-Investment advisory services include the assessment of risk tolerance and investment into one of our investment models that suites your timeline, risk tolerance and objectives.
-We periodically rebalance accounts managed by our firm consistent with investment objectives and restrictions; implement investment strategies and furnish client reports.
+Investment advisory services include the assessment of risk tolerance and investment into one of our investment models that suits your timeline, risk tolerance and objectives.
+We permit reasonable restrictions in writing.
+We review client portfolios on an ongoing basis and periodically rebalance accounts managed by our firm consistent with investment objectives and restrictions; implement investment strategies and furnish client reports.

 Investment services are provided on a discretionary or non-discretionary basis.
 Discretionary advisory services mean that your financial advisor will have the ability to purchase or sell your investments without first acquiring your permission.
 Non-Discretionary services mean that you make the ultimate decision regarding the purchase or sale of investments.
 We generally have a minimum account size of $2,000,000 but we reserve the right to waive this minimum and accept or decline a potential client for any reason.

 Financial Planning services include the process of us gathering information from you through in-depth personal interviews and collection of relevant documents from you and your advisers such as your CPA or attorney.
 After we carefully review the information supplied, a written report providing a detailed financial plan designed to assist you in achieving your financial goals and objectives will be presented.

 Consulting is offered for certain services that are outside of our traditional stated services such as reviewing mortgage or other loan options.
 We also offer insurance services where needed and receive compensation for those services.

 From time to time clients request that Callan serve as trustee or successor trustee on their trusts.
 These are not typical requests and are evaluated on a case by case basis.
 Compensation for trustee or successor trustee services vary.